Which chicken breeds are the egg-laying machines?

 Speckled Sussex

-The Speckled Sussex chicken is one of the oldest poultry breed, dating back to the Romans.
-This breed has been widely bred and is one of the most egg-producing chicken breeds.
-These chickens lay around 200 eggs a year, which is excellent for baking and making bread.
-Sussex will usually start laying at approximately 20 weeks old and give you around 4-5 eggs every week.
+The Speckled Sussex is one of the oldest poultry breeds, dating back to Roman times.
+These chickens lay around 200 eggs a year, making them ideal for baking and bread-making.
+They start laying at approximately 20 weeks old, providing around 4-5 eggs weekly.

 Brown Sussex chicken